 - what you may or may not have done

 - how deeply you fear loneliness or a life without them

 - how many times you’ve already gone back

 Cut off contact completely

-Once you make the decision to leave, disrupt the cycle completely by stopping all communication.
+Once you decide to leave, disrupt the cycle completely by stopping all communication.

 If you co-parent, this might not be possible, but a therapist can help you establish a plan to maintain only necessary contact.

 Create physical distance by finding a safe place to stay, such as with a relative or friend.
-Also consider changing your phone number and email address, if possible.
+Also consider changing your phone number, if possible.